 Frequently Asked Questions

-Ans: Yes, tea tree facewash is beneficial for most skin types, especially oily and acne-prone skin.
-When properly diluted, it helps cleanse, control oil, and reduce bacteria without damaging the skin barrier.
+Ans: Yes, tea tree facewash is useful in most skin types, which include the oily and pimply skin.
+When used in the correct dilution level, it assists in cleaning and managing oil and bacteria without damaging the skin barrier.

-3. Can tea tree face wash be used every day?
+Q3: Can a tea tree face wash be used every day?

 Ans: Yes, it can be used daily if properly diluted and formulated with gentle ingredients.
 Those with sensitive skin should start with once-daily use and observe skin response.